Christopher723/Recycle-Hero/README.md

 Video game to help teach how to recycle items that might otherwise end up in landfills.

-This is a Swift project using SpriteKit.
+This is a Swift project using GameplayKit, SpriteKit and UIKit.

 ## Team members